tomasklaen/uosc/README.md

 Updates currently opened menu with the same `type`.

-The difference between this and `open-menu` is that if the same type menu is already open, `open-menu` will close it (facilitating menu toggling with the same key/command), while `update-menu` will update it's data.
+The difference between this and `open-menu` is that if the same type menu is already open, `open-menu` will reset the menu as if it was newly opened, while `update-menu` will update it's data.

 `update-menu`, along with `{menu/item}.keep_open` property and `item.command` that sends a message back can be used to create a self updating menu with some limited UI.
 Example: